sastraswara/of-longing-and-fear/README.md

 ## Direction and Implementation

 It is recommended to use a laptop or PC to explore the work with a pair of good speaker or headphone.
 Although my preference is to enjoy this in solitary, it is always a grateful ocassion to experience it in the good company of other.
-The experience in a smartphone might not be optimum yet.
-I plan to improve it in due time.

 The multimedia presentation is made with p5.js., while the processing of recorded sounds, creation of collages, and sound composition are realized in Supercollider.
+It is tested and works on Firefox, but it seems to fail in Chrome.
+The experience in a smartphone might not be optimum yet.
+I plan to improve and address these issues in due time.

 ## External Sources